Octaview-b2b/.github/profile/README.md

 Improved performance: By distributing workloads across different regions and providers, Octaview can improve application performance and reduce latency.

 ## License:
-  [Your License]

 ## Support:
-For any questions or support, please contact us at [mammen999@gmail.com].
+For any questions or support, please contact us at mammen999@gmail.com.